Characters: The Order of the Stick: The Empire of Blood

 - His central motivation is to unite the world (or at least his corner of it) in accordance with story structure, genre narratives, and tropes:

 - Crazy Jealous Guy: Implied to have been this toward his first wife.
 He promised her he would liquify everyone in the bar if a patron grabbed her butt again.
 When someone did, Tarquin proved the threat was Not Hyperbole.
 The marriage ended shortly after that.

 - Cruel Mercy: "You'll live."
-Becomes an Ironic Echo and Take That by Elan.
+Becomes an Ironic Echo by Elan.

 - Dangerously Genre Savvy: